colin-mccarthy/vault_kind_arm/README.md

 # 🚧🚧🚧🚧🚧 Under Construction 🚧🚧🚧🚧🚧

-##Issues
+## Issues

+Consul:

-Consul: Pods goes in pending state due to podAntiAffinity rules
+Pods goes in pending state due to podAntiAffinity rules.

 Create 3 workers and it resolved this.
 Need to look into disabling this in the helm chart.